Yukon Gold Mines

 Scroggie & Walhalla creeks:

 Tributaries of the Stewart River in the Yukon Territory.
 The property is located approximately 113 miles south of Dawson City.
 Current access is by winter road or barge in the summer months.
-Newmont/GoldCorp has permits for the construction of a Northern Access Road to their Coffee Creek Gold Project which will create permanent access for all-season hauling of heavy equipment and services, with access from Dawson City directly.
+Newmont/GoldCorp has started upgrading the Northern Access Road to their Coffee Creek Gold Project which will create permanent access for all-season hauling of heavy equipment and services, with access from Dawson City directly.

 Description